 As explained earlier, bond prices and bond yield share an inverse relation.

-Options with Investing in Bonds
+Your Options When Investing in Bonds

 - Bond funds: These are mutual funds invested primarily in bonds and other debt instruments.
 Units in the bond funds can be sold any time for the current net asset value.